We’ll be frank — to compare React JS with React Native is to compare apples and oranges.

 But Are Both Good for Business?

 We will have to defer to the age-old answer for this — it depends on your business objectives.
-For instance, one of our clients needed to outsource React developers because their mobile application was already using the library.
+Here’s a real-life example.
+One of NarraSoft’s clients needed to outsource React developers because their mobile application was already using the library.

 Let’s dig a bit deeper into the kind of output you can expect from both.